Obamacare Vagina: Navigating Medicaid Coverage of SRS, Part One

 But here I was a year later, with coverage and getting my first psychological evaluation.
 I remember at one point sighing and rolling my eyes in the middle of the initial interview, causing the therapist to ask me to clarify.
 I dunno, I replied, I always feel like talking about my childhood experiences with gender feel so “butterfly-logo internet forum” fodder.
 Childhood struggles with not fitting in, adolescent experiments with makeup.
 Small triumphs and tragedies not unlike many other transsexuals.
 Felt weird to trot it out in the real world, even in a clinical situation where it was entirely appropriate and necessary.
 The doctor was really frank and pleasant about the whole thing, which helped me open up.

 Anyways, hi.
 My name is Rani.
 If I had been assigned female at birth my mom would have named me Dulcinea Merry-Lynn (a reference to her favorite film and book – Man From La Mancha and Lord Of The Rings) because she was a goddamn hippie.
-Instead I was named after my dad, and it all went downhill from there.
-When every other boy my age in the 80s was obsessed with the Thundercats episode where Cheetarah was naked, my first childhood crush was on Shane Butterworth’s quiet androgynous tortured weirdo character Lupus in the Bad News Bears television show.
+Instead, I was named after my dad, and it all went downhill from there.
+When every other boy my age in the 80s was obsessed with the Thundercats episode where Cheetarah was naked, my first childhood crush was on Shane Butterworth’s quite androgynous tortured weirdo character Lupus in the Bad News Bears television show.
 I had questions about my gender and sexuality that started before elementary school, but no way to explore or understand it.
 My childhood was highly religious and isolated, the latter due to that religious influence, bullying and living out in the middle of nowhere in 1980s Central Texas.

 My parents divorced in my early teenage years, and we moved to a significantly less conservative military town.
-In high school I became infamous as a gloomy artsy weirdo that painted my nails and wore makeup, and once I graduated high school and moved away to live on campus the first thing I bought with my dorm cafeteria paycheck was a (truly fucking hideous) dress.
-On my 20th birthday, I started writing the indie comic book Why I’m Not An Artist, later released by now defunct Texas indie comic publisher Lucid Comics, which became increasingly dominated by musings about my gender angst.
+In high school, I became infamous as a gloomy artsy weirdo that painted my nails and wore makeup, and once I graduated high school and moved away to live on campus the first thing I bought with my dorm cafeteria paycheck was a (truly fucking hideous) dress.
+On my 20th birthday, I started writing the indie comic book Why I’m Not An Artist, later released by now-defunct Texas indie comic publisher Lucid Comics, which became increasingly dominated by musings about my gender angst.
 As soon as I was old enough to drink, I started attending a local drag bar (Harker Heights, Tx’s infamous Krossover Club), eventually becoming a performer.
 I attempted transition at 23, but was eventually pressured out of it by my at-the-time boyfriend and family.
 I wasn’t exactly finding a lot of support in the transsexual community of the time either, who looked down on me for tattoos, piercings, performing drag and other supposed unforgivables.

 Anyway, that’s the path that led here, to a $200/hour therapy session in the Lloyd District.
 We had a half-dozen sessions to get to know each other; I had been up front that my goal working with him was ultimately to get an evaluation for surgery.
 He knew about my concerns and fears.
 My deepest fear was of losing my insurance coverage before I had a chance to get surgery; getting so close to the goal and then being cut off.
 He offered to help out as much as he could; after he deemed that he had enough to go on for an evaluation letter, he provided a recommendation for the second therapist.
-I had been accepted by OHP in June, I had my second letter at the end September.
+I had been accepted by OHP in June, I had my second letter at the end of September.
 I would eventually have sex-reassignment surgery the following August.

 The letters themselves are fairly boilerplate, giving light background information and confirming I was capable of making an informed consent decision to pursue this surgery.
 My second letter has a line specifically stating a professional assessment that my gender dysphoria and desire to pursue transition are “not sexual in nature”, which I’m not sure was exactly necessary but feel will come in handy when internet jerks wanna try to diagnose me online.

 With two psych letters, I then needed a physicians letter.
 I had scheduled an appointment with a local trans-friendly physician before realizing that I could have the doctor I had been seeing for hormone prescriptions to write one.
 Ultimately, scheduling both worked out advantageous because the other physician advised me on getting both top and bottom surgery covered.
 Up until this point I had only been counting on the latter happening.
-I asked about face surgery, and was told that unfortunately they had no coverage for such.
+I asked about face surgery and was told that unfortunately, they had no coverage for such.
 He told me I had a very distinctive, attractive face anyways and I almost began to cry right there in his office.
 Based on recent changes and the impending arrival of a new surgeon later this year I will be checking in again about this in the near future.

 Since embarking on this quest, I have taken note of other folks pursuing surgery this route, contacting them on social media and comparing notes and progress.
 Each new development, real and rumored, has been double-and-triple checked by me through various phone calls.
 Multiple receptionists and nurses know me by name at this point.